-The Kobe Brant Topps Chrome RC #138 is one of our picks for the top investment in all of the trading cards for the next ten years and maybe the best investment period (yes, including stocks, real estate, and bitcoin).
+The Kobe Brant Topps Chrome RC #138 is one of our top investments in trading cards for the next ten years and may be the best investment period (yes, including stocks, real estate, and bitcoin).

 If you don’t already own a couple of Kobe rookie cards, where have you been for the last 20 years?

 Since 2018 they have been right up there with Michael Jordan basketball cards for the best in the hobby in terms of ROI.
 Not only did Kobe have the game, skills, and charisma, but he had that IT factor, not unlike Michael Jordan.

 Whatever IT makes them loved and adored by millions of strangers.
 In other words, Invest in Kobe “The Black Mamba” Bryant Now.
 A phenom in his early years, Kobe Bryant became an icon in the sport during the latter stages of his time in LA.